uditgt/uditgt/README.md

 Howdy🤠

 I am an experienced Data Scientist who has spent many a years in Fintech and playing with financial datasets.
+It was at UCLA that I began playing with datasets, and I've enjoyed working at the cross-section of business, technology and quantiative analysis since.
 I am passionate about python and data science, and some of my project work is available here - [Data Science using python](https://github.com/uditgt/Data_science_python).

 You can also find my posts on [Medium](https://medium.com/@uditg), where I (recently) started sharing my thoughts on applied data science and blockchain, which I find fascinating.